recursal/ai-town-rwkv-proxy/README.md

 # About RWKV

-RWKV, is a linear transformer, with 10-100x lower inference cost, light weight enough that the 3B model can run on
+RWKV, is a linear transformer, without eval compromises, and with 10-100x lower inference cost, light weight enough that the 3B model can run on
 - 16GB ram
 - any modern CPU